What is a fracture?

 Here at Stephensons, we have a dedicated team of medical negligence solicitors who have many years experience of handling a variety of misdiagnosis claims.
 Our priority is to investigate how your injury occurred and to obtain the maximum amount of compensation possible to enable you to return to independent living.

-When valuing your claim, our specialist solicitors will argue for the cost of any care, medical treatment/rehabilitation, specialist equipment and even possible adaptations to your property that you may require.
+When valuing your claim and coming to an appropriate sum of compensation for misdiagnosis of a fracture or broken bone, our specialist solicitors will argue for the cost of any care, medical treatment/rehabilitation, specialist equipment and even possible adaptations to your property that you may require.
 They will also argue for any past or future lost earnings if you are unable to continue in your employment whether it be temporary or for the foreseeable future.
 In some cases we can secure an early payment of compensation to enable you to have important rehabilitation or medical treatment whilst your claim is ongoing.